Linaro/lava/doc/v2/pipeline-server.rst

 #.
 Check lava-slave is still pinging the master correctly.

 #.
 Check for any remaining files in ``/etc/lava-server/`` and remove.

 #.
+Create the ``/etc/lava-coordinator`` directory and restore
+   ``/etc/lava-coordinator/lava-coordinator.conf`` to restore MultiNode operation on this worker.

+#.
 Check for any remaining lava-server processes - only ``lava-slave`` should
    be running.